Now

 Lisp is worth learning for the profound enlightenment experience you will have when you finally get it; that experience will make you a better programmer for the rest of your days, even if you never actually use Lisp itself a lot.

 Raymond is spectacularly wrong about many things, but I think he nailed it with Lisp.
 So now I’m working on that.
-I like Lisp because it’s exactly as old as I am and it hasn’t changed in 40 years.
+I like Common Lisp because it’s exactly as old as I am and it hasn’t changed in 40 years.
 Unlike me.

 I’ve been using the following books to learn: